DavidCo113/ADB-Explorer/README.md

 # ADB-Explorer
-A bad Android file manager written in Python, using ADB.
+A bad (but leightweight) Android file manager written in Python, using ADB.